-The new State of Michigan Licensing and Regulatory Affairs (LARA) Child Care Hub Information Records Portal (CCHIRP) system is launching.
-This new system will provide an enhanced experience for managing licenses and simplify the way you communicate information with LARA and the State of Michigan.
+The new Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP) Child Care Hub Information Records Portal (CCHIRP) system has launched.
+This new system provides an enhanced experience for managing licenses and simplifying the way you communicate information with MiLEAP and the State of Michigan.

-LARA is excited to bring you this new tool to help streamline the Child Care licensing process.
-We also understand that there can often be a learning curve when learning new systems.
-Our goal is to support you through this transition so you can confidently complete your actions in the system.
+MiLEAP is excited to bring you this new tool to help streamline the Child Care licensing process.
+We understand that navigating new systems can take some time, and our goal is to support you through this transition so you can confidently complete your actions in the system.

 We encourage you to read the Frequently Asked Questions (FAQs) to learn more.
 If you have additional questions, please reach out to your Consultant or contact our main office by calling 517-284-9730 or via email MiLEAP-CCLB-Help@michigan.gov.

 Caring for Mi Future is a $100 million strategy to open 1,000 new child care programs by the end of 2024.
 This is one piece of a historic $1.4 billion investment to expand access to quality, affordable child care for families.
 To date, the governor has expanded access to free or low cost child care for 150,000 more kids and their families, awarded nearly $1 billion in grants to nearly 6,000 child care businesses, and provided bonuses up to $1,000 for 38,000 child care professionals.